laurakond/artly-api/TESTING.md

 **Incorrect bid value input instance**

-- when writing code for validating incorrect bid_price value, I noticed that the bid would be created regardless if it was ≤0.
+- when writing code for validating the incorrect bid_price value, I noticed that the bid would be created regardless if it was ≤0.
 I realised this was because the logic statement to validate the user input was written after the new data has been saved and serialized: instance = serializer.save(buyer=self.request.user)
   - Once I moved the logic above this line, the bid instances were not being saved if the input was ≤0.
 - This seems to have resolved automated testing issues that I had when trying to write a test for validating incorrect bid input.